johann-solo/oliveandmango.github.io/site/content/blog/2021-07-03-cherry-smoothie-recipe.md

 ## How to make a cherry smoothie
 Simply add your ingredients to a blender and blend until smooth and feel free to adjust the amount of ingredients to taste.
 As for additional add ins and extras TIPS for making  the best smoothies -  here are a few I picked up from making so many of them:
-* Nut butter: Nut butter or seed butter (I prefer almond butter or cashew butter) add a luscious texture, slight sweetness, nuttiness, and pie-like flavor.
-The addition of a creamy fruit or veggie like frozen bananas or avocado will do the trick also but I recommend not skipping the nut or seed butter.
+* Nut butter: Nut butter or seed butter (I prefer almond butter or cashew butter) adds a luscious texture, slight sweetness, nuttiness, and pie-like flavor.
+The addition of a creamy fruit or veggie-like frozen bananas or avocado will do the trick also but I recommend not skipping the nut or seed butter.
-* Extracts: The addition of pure vanilla extract and almond extract give it a little extra something that made me think of pie cause I love adding both to my cherry pie.
+* Extracts: The addition of pure vanilla extract and almond extract give it a little extra something that made me think of pie because I love adding both to my cherry pie.
 For an even thicker richer smoothie you could use more cherries, a little ice, frozen spinach or any other neutral frozen veggie like cauliflower (be warned though spinach will change the color).
-* Milk: I used unsweetened almond milk, but you can use your favorite non-dairy milk – oat, soy, cashew, hemp, ect.
-You can make it even richer by adding coconut cream or milk.
-Add enough, but not too much, liquid.
+* Milk: I used unsweetened almond milk, but you can use your favorite non-dairy milk – oat, soy, cashew, hemp, etc. You can make it even richer by adding coconut cream or milk.
+Add enough, but not too much liquid.
 This will prevent a watery smoothie.
 It’s always best to start small and then add as needed.
 * Protein: This smoothie is already filled  with nutrients but if you want to add an extra boost of protein feel free to add a scoop of your favourite kind.
 Oats and Chia seeds: they add a wonderful texture and extra protein and fiber to the smoothie.
 And the oats especially add to that cherry pie flavour that I love about this smoothie!
 </br>